Atlas-OS/docs/docs/general-faq/roblox-not-launching.md

 3. Enable UAC

     - Open the Control Panel, search for `Change User Account Control settings` and set it to either Level 1, 2 or 3. **If UAC was disabled (set to Level 0), reinstall Roblox after enabling it.**

-    !!! warning

-        Be sure to verify that all your important data has been moved before deleting the old account.